Dynamic Stochastic Approximation for Multi-stage Stochastic Optimization: Three-stage problems with generally convex objectives

 for all $k\geq 1$.
 Multiplying $w_k$ on both sides of the above inequality and summing them up from $k =1 $ to $N$, we obtain \eqref{sto_lem1}. \end{proof}

 \vgap

 Theorem~\ref{sto_bounded_thm1} below provides certain bounds for the following two gap functions:

 The gap function in \eqnok{def_gap} will be used to measure the error associated with an approximate subgradient, while the perturbed gap function in \eqnok{def_gap_p} will be used to measure both functional optimality gap and infeasibility of the conic constraint.
-In particular, we will apply the first gap function to the second and third stage, and the latter one to the first stage. \begin{thm} Suppose the parameters $\{\theta_k\}$, $\{w_k\}$, $\{\tau_k\}$ and $\{\eta_k\}$ in Algorithm~2 satisfy \eqref{sto_cond_1}. \begin{description} \item[a)] For any $N \ge 1$, we have
+In particular, we will apply the first gap function to the second and third stage, and the latter one to the first stage when analyzing the DSA algorithm. \begin{thm} Suppose the parameters $\{\theta_k\}$, $\{w_k\}$, $\{\tau_k\}$ and $\{\eta_k\}$ in Algorithm~2 satisfy \eqref{sto_cond_1}. \begin{description} \item[a)] For any $N \ge 1$, we have

 \item[b)] If, in addition, $w_1\eta_1 = \ldots = w_N\eta_N$, then

 where $\delta := (\sum_{k=1}^N w_k)^{-1}[w_1\eta_1(y_0-y_N)].$ \end{description} \end{thm}

 \begin{proof} We first prove part (a).
 Letting $y = y_*$ in \eqref{sto_Q_final} and using the definition of $\Omega_X$ in \eqnok{OmegaX}, we have